-With two-factor authentication, a code is usually sent as an SMS to a phone number or to an email to confirm identity before logging in after imputing a name and password.
+With two-factor authentication, a code is usually sent by SMS providers as an SMS to a phone number or to an email to confirm identity before logging in after imputing a name and password.
 So, if you want to secure your activities better, consider using a phone validator to define whether the number is correct or not.

 The same should be applied to a business to keep the business secure.
 It gives both the owner and worker peace of mind to know that there is additional security in place to prevent logging in and accessing the business data.

 Businesses that have the resources use multi-factor authentication which not only asks for the code but biometric, retina, or voice recognition before access.